 Evaluate major factors to mitigate risk

 The elevator market is characterized by a medium level of supply chain risk.
 Major inputs include steel, aluminum and various electrical and mechanical components.
-The price and availability of these materials is subject to a significant degree of volatility due to environmental factors, rising global demand and competition from overseas...
+The price and availability of these materials are subject to a significant degree of volatility due to environmental factors, global demand trends and competition from overseas...
 Subscribe to learn more.